Clastify logo

 For magnitudes, many calculations use

-The rate is larger for a material with a larger (k), for a wider cross-sectional area, or for a steeper temperature gradient.
-For the same temperature difference, making the conducting path thicker reduces the rate.
-That is why a pan base should conduct well and be broad, while a handle should conduct poorly and often be narrow or long.
+The rate is larger for a material with a higher kk, a larger cross-sectional area, or a steeper temperature gradient.
+For the same temperature difference, a thicker conducting path gives a smaller rate.
+That’s why a pan base should conduct well and be broad, while a handle should conduct poorly and often be narrow or long.

-In experiments, good conductors are usually made long and thin so that a measurable temperature difference can build up.
-The sides also need insulation, since the model assumes one-dimensional energy flow.
+In experiments, good conductors need a long, thin shape so that a measurable temperature difference can develop.
+Insulation around the sides matters too, since the model assumes one-dimensional energy flow.
 Poor conductors can be tested as thin discs because even a small thickness can produce a useful temperature difference.
-In both cases, take readings only after steady state is reached, and measure dimensions such as diameter or thickness carefully because they enter directly into (A) or (\Delta x).
+In both cases, take readings only after steady state is reached, and measure dimensions such as diameter or thickness carefully because they enter directly into AA or Δx\Delta x.

 Natural convection

-A fluid is any substance that can flow, so the term covers liquids and gases.
-Convection happens in fluids because heating changes density.
+A fluid is any substance that can flow, which includes liquids and gases.
+Convection happens in fluids because heating changes their density.

-Heat one region of a fluid and its particles move faster on average, usually spreading farther apart.
-That region expands, its density decreases, and the surrounding cooler, denser fluid gives it an upward buoyant effect.
+Heat one region of a fluid and its particles, on average, move faster and usually spread farther apart.
+That region expands, becomes less dense, and feels an upward buoyant force from the cooler, denser fluid around it.
 Cooler fluid then moves in to take its place.
-As this rising and sinking repeats, it forms a convection current: a circulating flow of fluid driven by density differences.
+As this rising and sinking repeats, it forms a convection current, a circulating flow of fluid driven by density differences.

 Image

-This is why water in a saucepan eventually warms throughout.
-It also helps explain why sea breezes reverse between day and night, why warm air rises above heated land, and why motion within Earth’s mantle can transport energy and material over very long times.
-Forced convection follows the same idea, but an external flow helps it along, such as blowing across a hot drink.
+Convection is why water in a saucepan eventually warms all the way through.
+It also explains sea breezes reversing between day and night, warm air rising above heated land, and motion in Earth’s mantle transporting energy and material over very long times.
+Forced convection follows the same idea, but an external flow helps it along, such as air blowing across a hot drink.

 Convection cannot happen in a solid because the particles are not free to move in large-scale currents.
 A solid can conduct energy, but the solid itself does not circulate.